Determining the Winner in Alternating-Move Games: Alternating-Move Games on Complete Metric Spaces

 Alternatively, we could treat it as a Schmidt game on the canopy of the tree endowed with the $4$-adic metric, \emph{i.e.}, $(\llbracket T\rrbracket,d_4)$. \item A Schmidt game on the unit interval with the usual metric, \emph{i.e.}, $([0,1],d)$.
 In this case

 That is, in this game, the players are choosing nested tetradic closed intervals inside the unit interval. \item A Schmidt game on the unit square with the $\ell_\infty$ norm, \emph{i.e.}, $([0,1]^2, \Vert\cdot\Vert_\infty)$.
-In this case, each chosen square divided into $4$ two-dimensional dyadic closed squares, and the players are alternately choosing the next square, constructing a nested dyadic closed squares inside the unit square.
+In this case, each chosen square is divided into $4$ two-dimensional dyadic closed squares, and the players are alternately choosing the next square, constructing a nested sequence of dyadic closed squares of shrinking size.
 Formally,

-\end{enumerate} \end{example} In \cite[Section 3]{Schmidt1965}, Schmidt describes some games on metric spaces, that are special cases of the broad class we have formalized, in which the diameters of the sets chosen by the players decrease in a controlled rate.
+\end{enumerate} \end{example} In \cite[Section 3]{Schmidt1966}, Schmidt describes some games on metric spaces that are special cases of the broad class we have formalized, in which the diameters of the sets chosen by the players decrease at a controlled rate.
 The $(\alpha,\beta)$-game, introduced there, is played by choosing nested closed balls whose radii are shrinking in each turn by $\alpha\in(0,1)$ or by $\beta\in(0,1)$, depending on the player.
-A target set which Player I can always reach (called ``winning sets'' in this literature) possesses a remarkable combination of properties: despite being small from measure-theoretic perspectives, they are stable under countable intersections, achieve full Hausdorff dimension, and since Player II chooses the first subset in the game, it is also dense.
-This framework provides a powerful set of tools for Diophantine approximation (for instance, badly approximable vectors form a ``winning set'') enabling proofs that certain sets have full dimension while remaining closed under countable intersections and various geometric transformations.
+Target sets which Player I can always reach (called ``winning sets'' in this literature) possess a remarkable combination of properties: despite being small from measure-theoretic perspectives, they are stable under countable intersections, achieve full Hausdorff dimension, and since Player II chooses the first subset in the game, are also dense.
+This framework provides a powerful set of tools for Diophantine approximation (for instance, badly approximable vectors form a ``winning set''), enabling proofs that certain sets have full dimension while remaining closed under countable intersections and various geometric transformations.